 This is an activity supported by the following UK based charities:

-We’ve compiled an FAQ to help you along the way.
+We have compiled an FAQ to help you along the way.
 If you can’t find the answer to your question here please email us.

 As soon as possible as there are many other charity events taking place in November and throughout the year.
 Landmarks will get a lot of requests to light up, not just in purple, but many other colours which represent different causes.

 Some landmarks will not be able to light up, such as listed buildings, those that have a partnership with one particular charity or without wanting a fee.
 Do not be disheartened.
-There are lots of other buildings that would love to get involved in raising awareness!
+There are lots of other businesses that would love to get involved in raising awareness!

 A phone call is always advisable, or check the website of the landmark (if it has one) for a suitable email address.

-The best person to speak to will vary depending on the building but the customer services, the operations department or the publicity department is a good place to start and they will be able to point you in the right direction.
+The best person to speak to will vary depending on the organisation but customer services, the operations department or the publicity department is a good place to start and they will be able to point you in the right direction.
 With smaller venues it will no doubt be the manager you need to talk to.

 If you need help getting started you can use our template email/letter.
 It is also a good idea to make your email/letter more personal by sharing your reasons for taking part in the campaign and why it is so important to you.